asafpinhasitechnion/species_mutation_extraction/README.md

 ### 🔁 Reference-Based Alignment Strategy
 Each non-outgroup species is aligned independently to a shared **reference genome (outgroup)**.
 This avoids full multiple alignment and makes the process **scalable**.
-The tool is increadibly lightweight compared to stadard multiple species aligner, making it **increadibly fit for parallel running** across different species groups.
+The tool is increadibly lightweight compared to standard whole-genome multiple sequence aligners, making it **increadibly fit for parallel running** across different species groups.

 ---